iann0036/tf-cfn-provider/docs/providers/azurerm/ApplicationGateway.md

 `RuleSetVersion` - (Required) The Version of the Rule Set used for this Web Application Firewall.

 `FileUploadLimitMb` - (Optional) The File Upload Limit in MB.
 Accepted values are in the range `1`MB to `500`MB.
 Defaults to `100`MB.

+### RequestRoutingRule Properties

+`BackendAddressPoolName` - (Optional) The Name of the Backend Address Pool which should be used for this Routing Rule.

+`BackendHttpSettingsName` - (Optional) The Name of the Backend HTTP Settings Collection which should be used for this Routing Rule.

+`RuleType` - (Required) The Type of Routing that should be used for this Rule.
+Possible values are `Basic` and `PathBasedRouting`.

+`HttpListenerName` - (Required) The Name of the HTTP Listener which should be used for this Routing Rule.

+`UrlPathMapName` - (Optional) The Name of the URL Path Map which should be associated with this Routing Rule.

+### FrontendIpConfiguration Properties

+`PrivateIpAddress` - (Optional) The Private IP Address to use for the Application Gateway.

+`PublicIpAddressId` - (Optional) The ID of a Public IP Address which the Application Gateway should use.

+`PrivateIpAddressAllocation` - (Optional) The Allocation Method for the Private IP Address.
+Possible values are `Dynamic` and `Static`.

+### FrontendPort Properties

+`Port` - (Required) The port used for this Frontend Port.

+### Sku Properties

+`Tier` - (Required) The Tier of the SKU to use for this Application Gateway.
+Possible values are `Standard`, `Standard_v2`, `WAF` and `WAF_v2`.

+`Capacity` - (Required) The Capacity of the SKU to use for this Application Gateway - which must be between 1 and 10.

+### UrlPathMap Properties

+`Name` - (Required) The Name of the URL Path Map.

+`DefaultBackendAddressPoolName` - (Required) The Name of the Default Backend Address Pool which should be used for this URL Path Map.

+`DefaultBackendHttpSettingsName` - (Required) The Name of the Default Backend HTTP Settings Collection which should be used for this URL Path Map.

+`PathRule` - (Required) One or more `PathRule` blocks as defined above.

+### BackendAddressPool Properties

+`FqdnList` - (Optional) A list of FQDN's which should be part of the Backend Address Pool.

+`IpAddressList` - (Optional) A list of IP Addresses which should be part of the Backend Address Pool.

 ## Return Values